What is a Advertising Account Executive ?

 You’ll be responsible for presenting your creative ideas to the client and managing their expectations throughout the process.
 Once approved, you will then be liable for coordinating and executing the campaign from start to finish.
-Understanding the needs of your client is the key to ensuring your creative idea is successful and on-brand.
-You will learn this by liaising with them over time, finding out what is important to them and what they want to achieve.
-You’ll also be responsible for administrative duties throughout the campaign process to ensure each project is completed on time and on budget.
+Understanding your client’s needs is the key to ensuring your creative idea is successful and on-brand.

 Responsibilities

-As an advertising account executive, you'll need to:
+As an advertising account executive, your main responsibilities include:

-- Meet and liaise with clients to discuss and identify their advertising requirements
+• Meeting with clients to discuss their advertising requirements and understanding their goals.

-- Work with agency colleagues to devise an advertising campaign that meets the client’s brief and budget
+• Collaborating with agency colleagues to create advertising campaigns that align with the client’s brief and budget.

 Salary